Baichenjia/baichenjia.github.io/content/contact/index.md

           I am currently seeking <span style="color:IndianRed"><strong>Research Interns</strong></span> who are enthusiastic about cutting-edge areas of AI, with the goal of publishing high-quality papers or creating exciting robot demos based on the proof-of-concept algorithms developed by our team.
 The research interests of <a href="https://baichenjia.github.io/people/">our team</a> include:

           -	<strong>Embodied AI</strong>: This includes Diffusion/Transformer Policy, World Model, Robust Policy, LLM/VLM-driven Embodied Planning/Policy/Reward, Agent-Environment Alignment/Interactions.
-The physical robot platforms we use include <strong>Humanoid, Quadruped Robots, and Dexterous Hands</strong>.
+The physical robot platforms we use include <strong>Humanoid, Quadruped Robot, Robot Arm, and Dexterous Hand</strong>.

           -	<strong>Reinforcement Learning</strong>: This includes Domain Generalization, Exploration, Skill Discovery, Offline optimization, Preference Learning and RLHF, Representation Learning, as well as understanding the theoretical perspectives of RL algorithms.